Maggie Lou Meets Her Match

 Written By

-ARNOLDA DUFOUR BOWES is a Métis writer, playwright, screenwriter and artist with ties to Sakitawak (Île à la Crosse) and George Gordon First Nation.
-She grew up in Saskatoon but has lived around the world, from New Zealand to Saudi Arabia.
+ARNOLDA DUFOUR BOWES is a Saskatchewan Métis writer, artist, emerging playwright and screenwriter with ties to Sakitawak (Île à la Crosse) and George Gordon First Nation.
+Always seeking adventure, she has lived around the world, from New Zealand to Saudi Arabia, and has competed in various sports.
+Arnolda won second place in the Oilsands Classic Strongwoman Competition in Fort McMurray in 2025.
 She is the author of 20.12 m: A Short Story Collection of a Life Lived as a Road Allowance Métis, which won the Danuta Gleed Literary Award and the High Plains Book Award.
-Arnolda lives with her husband, three children and two dogs in Dalmeny, Saskatchewan.
+She is the mother of three amazing adult children and lives in Saskatoon.

 Illustrated by